cscannell-inacloud/Microsoft-Teams-Docs/teams/createpackage.md

 ![The Add a tab dialog box, featuring a gallery of available tabs.](images/tab_gallery.png)

 > **Notes:**
-> * By default, all team members can add tabs.
-But team admins can restrict this privilege to themselves if they so wish, via an option in the team settings.
+> * During the developer preview, each tab that you upload will expire after 29 days.
+Your tab will no longer be available in the tab gallery, and any tabs of this type will be removed from the team's channels.
+Follow the above instructions again to re-upload your tab to the team and re-add the tab to channels.
 > * To re-upload an updated package, click the **Replace** icon at the end of the tab's row in the table of uploaded tab packages.
 (Don't click **Upload** again; Microsoft Teams will say the tab already exists.)
-When you re-upload, there is a bug that causes any tabs of this type to be removed from the team's channels.
+When you re-upload, there is a bug that also causes any tabs of this type to be removed from the team's channels.
 We'll be fixing this soon.
-> * During the developer preview, each tab that you upload will expire after 29 days.
-Your tab will no longer be available in the tab gallery, and any tabs of this type will be removed from the team's channels.
-Follow the above instructions again to re-upload your tab to the team and re-add the tab to channels.
+> * By default, all team members can add tabs.
+But team admins can restrict this privilege to themselves if they so wish, via an option in the team settings.
 > * Encountering other problems?
 See the [troubleshooting guide](troubleshooting.md).

 ## Next step